Grimeton Radio Station: History

 At the time, there were several different technologies used for high power radio transmission, each owned by a different giant industrial company.
 Bids were requested from Telefunken in Berlin, The Marconi Company in London, Radio Corporation of America (RCA) in New York and Société Française Radio-Electrique in Paris.
-The transmitter chosen was the Alexanderson alternator, invented around 1906 by Swedish-American Ernst Alexanderson and manufactured by RCA.
+The transmitter chosen was the 200 kW version of the Alexanderson alternator, invented by Swedish-American Ernst Alexanderson, manufactured by General Electric and marketed by their subsidiary RCA.
 This consisted of a huge rotating electromechanical AC generator (alternator) turned by an electric motor at a fast enough speed that it generated radio frequency alternating current, which was applied to the antenna.
 It was one of the first transmitters to generate sinusoidal continuous waves, which could communicate at longer range than the damped waves which were used by the earlier spark gap transmitters.
+The alternator was chosen because it was already used in most other transatlantic radio stations, reducing potential compatibility problems.
+The fact that it was designed by a Swede may have also played a part.

-After careful calculations, the station was located in Grimeton, on the southwest coast of Sweden, which allowed good radio wave propagation conditions over the North Atlantic to North America.
+After careful calculations, the station was located in Grimeton, on the southwest coast of Sweden nearest North America, which allowed good radio wave propagation conditions over the North Atlantic to America, and also Norway, Denmark, and Scotland.
+The site was purchased in autumn 1922, construction began by the end of the year, and the station was finished in 1924.
+Two 200 kilowatt Alexanderson alternators were installed, to allow maintenance to be performed on one without interrupting radio traffic.
 To achieve daytime communication over such long distances, transoceanic stations took advantage of an earth-ionosphere waveguide mechanism which required them to transmit at frequencies in the very low frequency (VLF) range below 30 kHz.
 Radio transmitters required extremely large antennas to radiate these long waves efficiently.
 The Grimeton station had a huge multiply-tuned flattop antenna 1.9 km (1.2 miles) long consisting of twelve (later reduced to eight) wires supported on six 127 m (380 foot) high steel towers, fed at one end by vertical feeder wires extending up from the transmitter building.
-The station started operation in 1924, transmitting radiotelegraphy traffic with the callsign SAQ at 200 kW on a wavelength of about 18000 m, later changed to 17442 m, to RCA's Radio Central receivers on Long Island, New York.
+The station started operation in 1924, transmitting radiotelegraphy traffic with the callsign SAQ on a wavelength of about 18000 m, later changed to 17442 m, to RCA's receiving station in Riverhead, New York.
+It immediately took over 95% of the Swedish telegram traffic to the United States.